MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-display-a-shared-calendar-of-a-recipient.md

 - csharp
 ---

-# How to: Display a Shared Calendar of a Recipient
+# Display a Shared Calendar of a Recipient

 This example shows how to display a recipient's shared calendar by using the [CreateRecipient(String)](https://msdn.microsoft.com/en-us/library/bb609962\(v=office.15\)) and [GetSharedDefaultFolder(Recipient, OlDefaultFolders)](https://msdn.microsoft.com/en-us/library/bb644850\(v=office.15\)) methods.